-That technology has crept into the restaurant space to include kitchen display systems (KDS), front of house systems (FoH), point of sale devices (POS), and waitlisting/reservation apps.
+That technology has crept into the restaurant space to include kitchen display systems (KDS), front of house systems (FoH), point of sale devices (POS), and restaurant reservation and table management systems.
 These devices have streamlined restaurant efficiencies while enhancing the customer experience.
 Unfortunately, they’ve also opened the door to potential hackers, probing for opportunities for a data breach.

 Currently, someone is hacked around every 39 seconds, from personal accounts to businesses, and beyond.
 Over the last several years, hackers have found opportunities to abuse system weakness, causing restaurant data breaches in POS systems.
 As those systems are in place to collect revenue, hackers were able to scam thousands of dollars worth of money from companies ignorant to the situation.

 Who is Responsible for your Restaurant Data Security?